dearing/aws-playground/havoc/README.md

 ![current graph!](terraform/graph.png?raw=true)

-Terraform is a nice tool from [hasicorp] for describing a provider as state.
-You can plan and apply by a state while sharing it with other members of your team.
-The configuration for resources are in hashicorp's configuration language, [hcl], and compared to writing cloudformation templates, much easier.
+Terraform is a nice tool from [hashicorp] for describing a provider as state.
+You can plan and apply by a state as an artifact allowing it to be shared with other members of your team.
+The configuration for resources are in Hashicorp's Configuration Language, [HCL] and compared to writing cloudformation templates, much easier.
 Think human-usable JSON with string interpolation and comments.
-If your a fan of sublimetext3, there is a [terraform plugin].
+And if you're a fan of sublimetext3, there is a [terraform plugin].

 As a taste, here is setting up a nat gateway with route tables and association.

 ```tf
 /*